 And that is just what DP Challenge slowly did for me.
 In some cases, I would email or reach out to the commenter in a separate dialogue and ask for some more in-depth help.
 I still haven’t forgotten the people’s names that gave me 10 minutes of their time 10 years ago, it really does make a difference.
 Here are some of my later entries after submitting for a few months and learning as much as I could.

 Every step of the way is a challenge.
-At the start it was the technical aspects.
+At the start, it was the technical aspect.
 Shutter speed, depth of field, aperture.
-Then it became correcting white balance, straight horizons and framing.
+Then it became correcting white balance, straight horizons, and framing.
 Every time you figure out one solution, you become aware of ten more things you have to learn – and it never slows down.
 So get used to learning, become comfortable with not knowing, and welcome the feeling of not being the best – because it should never fade away.
 That is what makes photography so fun.

 This is what the first 10 days looked like.
 We had about 1,000 entries a day- so over 10,000 total.
 I am very happy with how this is going so far.
 I was expecting a couple hundred entries at most but very overwhelmed with everyones response.
 So seriously thank you.
 Photography is my passion and career but I also hold teaching very close to my heart and this has all just been so awesome.
 If you are interested in viewing the entries, here are the links: